stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 $ grep -i ACGT sequences.fasta

 ```
-- Another commonly used requirement from grep is to find the reverse of a match. i.e. return all lines which do not match the search term.
+- Another commonly used requirement from *grep* is to find the reverse of a match, i.e. return all lines which *do not* match the search term.

 ```bash
 # The -v option does this